Does you child suffer from anxiety?

 Do you know the symptoms of child anxiety?

 Young children may not be able to express their emotions or tell you they are suffering from child anxiety.
 As a parent you may need to look for physical symptoms such as stomach aches, headaches, changes in eating habits or appetite, disturbed sleep, or nightmares.
-Without the right words to express their anxiety, your child may act out tby clinging to parents, being stubborn, whining and crying, or acting out aggressively.
+Without the right words to express their anxiety, your child may act out by clinging to parents, being stubborn, whining and crying, or acting out aggressively.
 Your child may also show regressive behaviours such as bedwetting or refusing to sleep by themselves.

-Parents help you child calm their fears by creating a worry bag together.
+Parents, you have options when it comes to helping your child.
+Some have found that canna cbd oil is greatly useful for their child’s anxiety, and can soothe the symptoms very easily without causing much disruption.
+Alternatively, you can help you child calm their fears by creating a worry bag together.
 Listen to Parenting coach Pam Dyson explain what she puts into a worry bag and how these items can help kids up to 10 years old learn to cope with their anxiety.
 Her best tip….
 Parents if you’re anxious you need to get a grip on your anxiety!

 Pam Dyson‘s favorite items are;